bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-13-the-compassion-practice.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 32</span></h3>
-<p>The ultimate life recognizes that compassion is contagious - your kindness inspires others to be more caring, creating positive cycles that spread throughout communities and relationships.</p>
+<p>Joa recognizes that compassion is contagious - your kindness inspires others to be more caring, creating positive cycles that spread throughout communities and relationships.</p>
 </div>

 <div class="verse">